Undergraduate minor: theatre arts

 Graduate degree: M.F.A. in theatre arts

 The department also educates students who plan to enter other fields in which understanding of the arts and experience with theatre skills are useful.
-Some earn a major in theatre arts, occasionally with a second major in another discipline.
+Some earn a major in theatre arts, sometimes with a second major in another discipline.
 Others earn a minor or take theatre classes as nonmajors.
-For information, view the minor in Theatre Arts in the Catalog or see "Courses for Nonmajors" below.
+For information, view the minor in theatre arts in the Catalog or see "Courses for Nonmajors" below.

-Several of the department's courses are approved for General Education; look for courses with the prefix THTR in the list under "Culture, Society, and the Arts" in the General Education Program section of the Catalog.
+Several of the department's courses are approved for GE CLAS Core; look for courses with the prefix THTR in the GE CLAS Core section of the Catalog.

 Courses for Nonmajors

 Most theatre arts courses are open to all students, regardless of their majors, and are appropriate for nonmajors interested in theatre.
 The following courses are designed specifically for nonmajors.

 |THTR:1120||Basic Acting for Language Learners||3|

 |THTR:1401||Theatre and Society: Romantics and Rebels||3|

 |THTR:2405||Staging Americans: U.S. Cultures Through Theatre and Performance||3|